jasonmpittman/research-ideas/research-ideas-2017.md

 #### Week 3
 Are there any biological signaling mechanisms that have evolved to prevent eavesdropping?

+What are common characteristics of biological organism authentication?

+How do single-cell organisms identify environmental threats?

+What simple rules do individual bacterium follow when avoiding (evading) threats such as bacteriophages?

 #### Week 4
 What are the characteristics of a competent research mentor?